OniroAI/MonoDepth-PyTorch/README.md

  - 'mode': train or test

 <p>After that calling test() on Model class object starts testing process
+<p>Also it can be started via calling main_monodepth_pytorch.py through the terminal and feeding parameters asargparse arguments.

 ## Requirements
 This code was tested with PyTorch 0.4.0, CUDA 9.1 and Ubuntu 16.04.